tdevalekar52/CustomerPortal/README.md

 	2. git clone https://github.com/tdevalekar52/CustomerPortal.git

+# After successfull download, go to the project directory *Ex.CustomerPortal* and run command

 4. Download dependencies node_modules with command and run the project npm install ng serve

+	git init
-5. After downloading go to the project directory and run command git init git remote add origin https://github.com/tdevalekar52/CustomerPortal.git
+	git remote add origin https://github.com/tdevalekar52/CustomerPortal.git
+	git add -A

-6. when start working on project daily
+5. when start working on project daily
 	1. git status
 		(this will show your files status)
 	2. git pull origin master
-		(this will download only changed files from git)
+		(this will download only changed files by others from git)

-7. After changes done do
+6. After changes done do
 	1. git push -u origin master
 		(this will push your changes on git in modified section)

-	2. git commit -a -m "<Your-Comments-for-this-commit>" (this will save your changes and merge changes)
+	2. git commit -a -m "Your-Comments-for-this-commit" (this will save your changes and merge changes)